kprobst-fhooe/hgbtheses/README.md

 Welcome to my personal Thesis Guide!

-Over the past few years, I have compiled this guide based on my own experiences coaching students through their Bachelor's and Master's theses.
-As such, the guide aims to provide you with practical advice and best practices to help you navigate the thesis creation process.
+Over the past few years, I have compiled this guide based on my own experiences coaching students on their Bachelor's and Master's theses.
+As such, the guide aims to provide you with practical advice to help you navigate the thesis creation process.

 ## HGBThesisTutorial

 **First off, when it comes to LaTeX questions, the HGBThesisTutorial is your friend!**

-It does not only showcase how a HGBThesis document may look like, but is also filled with tons of helpful information when it comes to working with LaTeX in general, including figures / tables / sourcecode / mathematical formulas, referencing of literature etc.
+It does not only showcase how a HGBThesis document may look like, but is also filled with lots of helpful information when it comes to working with LaTeX in general, including figures / tables / sourcecode / mathematical formulas, referencing of literature etc.

 - [HGBThesisTutorialDE](https://github.com/Digital-Media/HagenbergThesis/blob/main/documents/HgbThesisTutorialDE/main.pdf)
 - [HGBThesisTutorialEN](https://github.com/Digital-Media/HagenbergThesis/blob/main/documents/HgbThesisTutorialEN/main.pdf)